-Knowing how to use wildcards in Google sheets is a beneficial skill that can differentiate spreadsheets users.
+Knowing how to use wildcards in Google sheets is a useful skill that can differentiate spreadsheets users.
 Wildcards in google sheets are used in combination with other functions and can also be used for the data filtration process.
 This improves the efficiency of the logic-building process and makes the function more understandable.

 There are three wildcards in Google Sheets.
 They are as follows:

-- Question mark (?): The question mark wildcard represents a single character
+- Question mark (?): The question mark wildcard represents a single character.

-- Asterisk (*): The asterisk wildcard represents any number of characters
+- Asterisk (*): The asterisk wildcard represents any number of characters.

 - Tilde (~): The tilde wildcard is combined with other wildcards (* and ~) just to convey Google Sheets not to use these characters as wildcard characters.
 For example, In some situations, one would like to use ‘?’ or ‘*’ in Google Sheets.
 In those cases, we use ‘~?’ or ‘~*’ in Google Sheets to use them as standard characters.